timbrockmeyer/pepper_speech_recognition/README.md

 Ultimately, this also allows you to easily work with Pepper as a ROS master, come up with your own speech recognition solutions on whatever hardware and publish the results via ROS to /recognized_speech, see whether Pepper is speaking under /pepper_speech_status, and mute and unmute Pepper's internal microphones whenever you wish.

 While we managed to install ROS (aided by [ProtolabSBRE/pepper_ros_compiled](https://github.com/ProtolabSBRE/pepper_ros_compiled) and [ProtolabSBRE/pepper_ros_compilation](https://github.com/ProtolabSBRE/pepper_ros_compilation) on Pepper so it can be used as a ROS core directly, which is quite useful, running ROS requires the sourcing of a custom python distribution which does not support NaoQi.
 Hence you can not have ROS and NaoQi code in the same python script.
 However, we want to pipe our recognized speech into ALDialog.forceInput() (and conceivably other NaoQi endpoints), so to bridge ROS and NaoQi we built couples of python scripts that communicate with each other via simple and robust localhost sockets on Pepper.
 One half of the scripts is launched using Pepper's default NaoQi-capable python version, the other half with the ROS-capable python version.
-Our helper scripts (see Usage TLDR) handle the launching of all these bridging scripts for you.
+Our helper scripts (see the Quickstart section) handle the launching of all these bridging scripts for you.

 Without our launch helper script, you would have to open up several terminals from your side to run the scripts one by one at the same time, and while we tried to compile and cross-compile screen or tmux on Pepper, it simply did not work out.
 It looks like [others](https://github.com/LCAS/spqrel_launch/wiki/System-Tools-on-Pepper) were successful in compiling tmux for pepper before, but we tried many different approaches and maybe the gentoo libraries of our time simply were not compatible anymore, we had to give up after spending too much time here.
 Hence a flaky wifi disconnect will kill most of the launched processes.
 It really is a shame that pepper does not come with at least the screen library preinstalled.

 The only functioning workaround to this problem that we could get to work is the use of [nohup](https://man7.org/linux/man-pages/man1/nohup.1.html) to launch our scripts one by one, although this makes reading of live terminal output more difficult (you could for example [tail](https://man7.org/linux/man-pages/man1/tail.1.html) the nohup .out files).
 Of course you can also just ignore terminal output altogether.
 The nohup solution is clunky but works, and would be preferred in environments with unreliable wifi.

-## Raspberry Side:
+## Raspberry Side Details:

 The raspberry side of the code uses [furushchev/respeaker_ros](https://github.com/furushchev/respeaker_ros) as a base (you can find some additional parameters on how to fine-tune the respeaker microphone to different scenarios in that repository's readme).
 It facilitates speech recognition in the cloud (Google or IBM, see Credentials) or offline on the pi with poorer performance via snips.
 We provide helper scripts to launch the 6 different modes: